Published: 24th October, 2026

 Most of our loans are unsecured, which means you don’t need to use your car or another asset as security.
 However, if your credit history is poor, we may require a secured loan to give us confidence in lending.

-Loan amounts start at around $2,000.
-You can borrow up to $50,000 unsecured, or up to $150,000 with a secured loan.
-In some cases, we’ve approved even higher amounts if they’re affordable.
+Loan amounts typically start from around $2,000.
+You may be able to borrow up to $75,000 unsecured, or up to $150,000 with a secured loan, depending on affordability.

 That depends on how much you borrow, the term of the loan, and your interest rate.
 To get a quick estimate, you can use our personal loan calculators before you apply.